-During a tour of Gairloch Gardens, students will discover the stories sculptures tell about the world around us, and learn about the early Indigenous peoples who lived in this area between 3000 BCE and 1500 CE.
-This experience will provide the foundation for students to make their own models for outdoor artworks.
-Working individually, students will use air dry clay to each make a miniature sculpture that represents their own travels through twenty-first century Gairloch Gardens.
-Sculptures can be taken back to school and painted in your classroom.
+During a tour of Gairloch Gardens, students will discover the stories sculptures tell about the world around us, while learning a little about early Indigenous societies along the way.
+This will provide the foundation for students to make their own models for outdoor artworks.
+Working individually, students will use clay to create a small-scale sculpture that represents their own travels through 21st-century Gairloch Gardens.
+Once dry, sculptures can be taken back to school and painted in your classroom.

 This itinerary is flexible and can be modified to best suit your group's needs and schedule.
 A full-day program at Oakville Galleries includes 2.5 hours of art-making time and approximately 1.5 hours outdoors in Gairloch Gardens, weather permitting.
 Total recommended length of visit time is 4.5 hours.

 9:30 am: Arrive at Oakville Galleries and find your classroom(s).

 9:40 am: Instructor leads an introductory conversation about Oakville Galleries and conducts an inquiry-based presentation of contemporary art examples.